dkhlystov/yii2-treegrid/README.md

 Initial node
 -----

-You can make lazy load tree initialy partialy rendered.
+You can make lazy load tree initially partialy rendered.
 To do this, set `initialNode` to node that should be visible.
 Widget will render all parents of this node with their children.
 All parents will be rendered expanded.
 It may be usefull when you edit nodes (on redirect to `index` just add `id` of edited node).

 Controller :